Create a Website

 Advantages

-• Flexibility: With the right people, just about anything is possible.
-All you need is a realistic budget and the ability to clearly communicate your wishes and needs.
+• Flexibility: With the right external support, anything is possible as long as you have the budget and can clearly communicate your needs and wishes.

-• Contact person: You'll always have someone to contact with any questions or requests.
+• Point of contact: You always have someone to reach out to with questions and requests.

 Disadvantages